tsabsch/SignalDetection/README.md

 In the following, the prepared concept for these requirements is presented in detail.

 ### Preprocessing
-Data preparation is started by checking for __missing or erroneous data__.
-Furthermore, we want to ensure that there is an __equal distribution of classes__, because otherwise we might need to consider data augmentation methods.
+Data preparation is started by checking for __missing or erroneous data__ and deleting or replacing them appropriately.
+Furthermore, we want to ensure that there is an __equal distribution of classes__.
+If this is not the case, either data augmentation or subsampling methods could be considered.
+A quick check provided the certainty that the classes are equally distributed and there is no missing data in the data set.

 As more advanced preprocessing steps we plan on performing __outlier detection__, finding __correlations between certain features__ and applying __Principal Component Analysis__ (PCA).
+Outliers and highly correlated features could be excluded from the classification experiments, thus ensuring a more stable performance of the classifier.
 Boxplots on single features for a subsample of the data already gave us a first idea about the presence of outliers:
 ![Feature Boxplots](feature_boxplots.png)

 In order to investigate feature correlations, we inspected all dual combinations of features as can be seen in the following plots.
 Again only a subsample of the data set was used.